-If a particular student will study more than one course at MGS (e.g. ELICOS followed by High School) then a single written agreement may cover both courses as long as the details of both courses are included.
-Note that this only applies because both courses are registered on CRICOS with MGS; should another provider be involved, the student will need a separate agreement with the other provider.
+If a particular student will study more than one course at MGS (e.g. ELICOS followed by High School) then a single written agreement may cover both courses as long as the details

 13.1 Other School Policies

 Macquarie Grammar has policies that address all the Standards of the National Code 2018, the ESOS (Education Services for Overseas Students) Act 2000, and the New South Wales Education Standards Authority requirements.
 All members of staff are required to sign-off that they have read the policies as part of their staff induction.